thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 6. **Testing**: All our unit and integration tests are passing
 7. **Structured Data Parsing**: Our connector now parses XML into structured Pydantic models with proper validation
 8. **Advanced Search Queries**: We can construct complex, sophisticated search queries tailored for Thai Traditional Medicine research
+9. **REST API**: We have a working FastAPI application that provides endpoints for:
+   - Basic PubMed searches
+   - Specialized Thai Traditional Medicine searches
+   - Retrieving detailed article information

 ## Demonstration